-- Comprehensive health and developmental history - Nutritional assessment - Height and weight and growth charting - Comprehensive unclothed physical examination - Appropriate immunizations according to the Advisory Committee on Immunization Practices - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool - Vision screening for preventive services.
+- Comprehensive health and developmental history. - Nutritional assessment. - Height and weight and growth charting. - Comprehensive unclothed physical examination. - Appropriate immunizations according to the Advisory Committee on Immunization Practices. - Laboratory procedures, including lead blood level assessment appropriate for age and risk factors. - Periodic developmental and behavioral screening using a recognized, standardized developmental screening tool. - Vision screening for preventive services.
 Only medically necessary services are covered.
-Pediatric routine vision services (one [1] eye exam per year) is accessed by Members through the VSP network - Hearing screening for preventive services - Dental assessment and services - Health education (including anticipatory guidance such as child development, healthy lifestyles, and accident and disease prevention) - Periodic objective screening for social emotional development using a recognized, standardized tool - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit
+Pediatric routine vision services (one [1] eye exam per year) is accessed by members through the VSP network. - Hearing screening for preventive services... - Dental assessment and services. - Health education (including anticipatory guidance such as child development, healthy lifestyles, accident and disease prevention). - Periodic objective screening for social emotional development using a recognized, standardized tool. - Perinatal depression for mothers of infants in the most appropriate clinical setting, e.g., at the pediatric, behavioral health or OB/GYN visit.

-Diagnostic services, treatment, or services Medically Necessary to correct or ameliorate defects, physical or mental illnesses, and conditions discovered during a screening or testing must be provided or arranged either directly or through referrals.
-Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the Member's Covered Benefit Services.
-Members should be referred to an appropriate source of care for any required services that are not Covered Services.
+Diagnostic services, treatment, or services medically necessary to correct or ameliorate defects, physical or mental illnesses, and conditions discovered during a screening or testing must be provided or arranged for either directly or through referrals.
+Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the Member's covered benefit services.
+Members should be referred to an appropriate source of care for any required services that are not covered services.

-Molina shall have no obligation to pay for services that are not Covered Services.
+Molina shall have no obligation to pay for services that are not covered services.

-Monitoring for Compliance with Standards
+Monitoring for compliance with standards

 Molina monitors compliance with the established performance standards as outlined above at least annually.
-Performance below Molina's standards may result in a corrective action plan (CAP) with a request the Provider submit a written corrective action plan to Molina within thirty (30) calendar days.
+Performance below Molina's standards may result in a corrective action plan (CAP) with a request that the Provider submits a written CAP to Molina within 30 calendar days.
 Follow-up to ensure resolution is conducted at regular intervals until compliance is achieved.
 The information and any response made by the Provider are included in the Provider's permanent credentials file.
 If compliance is not attained at follow-up, an updated CAP will be required.
 Providers who do not submit a CAP may be terminated from network participation or closed to new Members.